 * DayZSynthesizer

-The Day Z Synthesizer produces synthetic data from scratch using only the metadata.
-This allows you start generating synthetic data from day zero: no real data or machine learning required!
+The Day Z Synthesizer produces synthetic data from scratch using the metadata.
+This allows you start generating synthetic data from day zero: no machine learning required!

 from sdv.multi_table import DayZSynthesizer